kicksolutions/swagger2puml/README.md

 # Swagger2Puml

 Swagger to Puml convertion tool helps to generate Class Diagrams from Swagger Definition.
-To know more about Plant UML Click [plantuml]
+To know more about Plant UML Click [plantuml].

+This Project is based on Maven and plan to support Gradle to in future.
+Following are modules we currently have

+- swagger2puml-core
+- swagger2puml-maven

+Following are the tools which this project internally uses:

+- Swagger Parser [swagger-parser]
+- Plant UML [plantuml]

-## Swagger2puml-core:
+## swagger2puml-core:

 This utility takes Swagger Yaml as input and as response it generates swagger.puml and swagger.svg files as output.